Greta Thunberg: Activism from 2020 to 2021

-On 28 September 2021, Thunberg criticized U.S. president Joe Biden, British prime minister Boris Johnson, Indian prime minister Narendra Modi and other world leaders over their promises to address the climate crisis in a speech at the Youth4Climate Summit in Milan.
+On 28 September 2021, Thunberg criticized US president Joe Biden, British prime minister Boris Johnson, Indian prime minister Narendra Modi and other world leaders over their promises to address the climate crisis in a speech at the Youth4Climate Summit in Milan.
 Thunberg also criticized and doubted organizers of climate conferences, saying, "They invite cherry-picked young people to meetings like this to pretend they are listening to us.
 But they are not."
 A month later, Thunberg took part in a protest in London, demanding that the financial system stop funding companies and projects that use fossil fuels, such as coal, oil and natural gas.
 The protest in London is part of a series taking place at the financial centres around the world, including New York City, San Francisco and Nairobi, Kenya.
 She told the BBC journalist Andrew Marr that banks should "stop funding our destruction", ahead of the coming climate summit.
 At the 2021 United Nations Climate Change Conference (COP26) in Glasgow, Thunberg attended a panel on climate change hosted by British actress Emma Watson.

 In November 2021, Thunberg, along with other climate activists, filed a petition to the United Nations, calling it to declare a level 3 global climate emergency, with the aim of creating a special team that will coordinate the response to the climate crisis at an international level.
-In December 2021, Thunberg reiterated her criticism of U.S. president Joe Biden, saying, "If you call him a leader – I mean, it's strange that people think of Joe Biden as a leader for the climate when you see what his administration is doing", alluding to the United States expansions on use of fossil fuels during the Biden administration.
+In December 2021, Thunberg reiterated her criticism of US president Joe Biden, saying, "If you call him a leader – I mean, it's strange that people think of Joe Biden as a leader for the climate when you see what his administration is doing", alluding to the United States expansions on use of fossil fuels during the Biden administration.
 Thunberg further lamented that activists and teenagers are needed to bring awareness about climate change.

 Activism from 2022 to early 2023

 In early 2022, Thunberg condemned the British firm Beowulf and its mining of iron on Sámi land.
 She said, "We believe that the climate, the environment, clean air, water, reindeer herding, indigenous rights and the future of humanity should be prioritized above the short-term profit of a company.
-The Swedish government needs to stop the colonization of Sami."
+The Swedish government needs to stop the colonization of Sapmi."
 Following the invasion of Ukraine by Russian military forces, she combined her usual Friday climate protests to include opposing the invasion.
 She stood outside the Russian embassy in Stockholm holding a sign that read "Stand With Ukraine".
 On 29 June 2023, Thunberg met with Ukrainian President Volodymyr Zelenskyy and other prominent European figures to form a working group to address ecological damage from the 16-month-old Russian invasion.